 In 2010 Clement joined star Steve Carell as one of the schmucks in Dinner for Schmucks, a remake of French hit The Dinner Game.
 USA Today reviewer Claudia Puig argued that Clement "nearly steals the movie" as a pretentious artist whose "off-the-wall remarks, bizarre costumes and animalistic tendencies are absurdly comical".

-His voice talents can also be heard on animated hit Rio and a 2014 sequel (as a villainous red-eyed cockatoo, The Hollywood Reporter argued the character "steals every scene he's in"), 2010's Despicable Me (one of the evil minions), and sneaking a mention of Wellington's Botanic Gardens into an episode of The Simpsons.
-Clement went on to play Boris, the bug-eyed alien assassin who fiddles with time in the third Men in Black movie, and in 2016 played the villainous giant crab Tamatoa in Disney’s Moana.
+Clement's voice talents can also be heard on animated hit Rio and its sequel (The Hollywood Reporter argued that his villainous red-eyed cockatoo "steals every scene he's in"), 2010's Despicable Me (one of the evil minions), and sneaking a mention of Wellington's Botanic Gardens into an episode of The Simpsons.
+Clement went on to play the villainous giant crab Tamatoa in Moana, and Boris, the bug-eyed assassin who fiddles with time in the third Men in Black movie.

 Clement contributed to sketch comedy show Radiradirah, directed an episode of Short Poppies for his Conchords colleague Rhys Darby, and can be heard as the voice of one of the sheep in The Pen, a series of shorts he made with Wellington animator Guy Capper.

-Jamie Dunn, 'The Old Ones: Jemaine Clement on his new vampire flatshare comedy' (Interview).
-The Skinny website.
+Jamie Dunn, 'The Old Ones: Jemaine Clement on his new vampire flatshare comedy' (Interview) The Skinny website.
 Loaded 10 November 2014.
-Accessed 20 February 2015
+Accessed 8 May 2019

 Megan Lehmann, 'Rio: Movie Review' - The Hollywood Reporter, 7 April 2011